Mel Herbert, MD MBBS FAAEM

 Executive Producer of Foolyboo Inc.

 Co-Host and Co-Creator of "This Won't Hurt A Bit", "Shabam!" and "Talking Tesla".

-Mel recently left HIPPO Education to start Foolyboo Inc., a non-profit company whose mission is bringing the very best online and audio education to the rest of the world according to his tried and true secret formula (poop joke + classy + education = gold).
+Mel created Foolyboo Inc., a non-profit company whose mission is bringing the very best online and audio education to the rest of the world according to his tried and true secret formula (poop joke + classy + education = gold).
 Which is why Mel is not only the Executive Producer but also co-host and co-creator of 3 Foolyboo shows: "This Won't Hurt A Bit", "Shabam!" and "TalkingTesla".
 Mel actually drives a Tesla and talks about how awesome it is to his co-workers ad nauseum.
 His house runs off solar power panels and even though he would say that the long term effects of drinking Diet Coke will probably turn out to be bad for you, there currently exist no meta-analyses confirming this fact, and he loves it, so bottoms up!

 Creative Director at Foolyboo.

 Producer "This Won't Hurt A Bit", "Shabam!", "Talking Tesla".

 Raised on audio books in the back seat of a Volvo heading up and down the east coast of Australia, Ceci Herbert developed a keen ear for stories, and an insatiable appetite for great sounding audio.
 She is not only the Creative Director at Foolyboo she also produces 3 shows: "This Won't Hurt A Bit", "Shabam!", and "Talking Tesla".